Last Updated on June 30, 2022 by Christine Kaaloa

 India: Masala Dosa

 India is an amazing country to travel in, it’s a true assault on the senses in every way imaginable but especially when it comes to food.
-We loved getting stuck into all the curries, tandoori, rice dishes and street food we could get our hands on, but surprisingly, it was a breakfast food which really got our attention.
+We loved getting stuck into all the curries, tandoori, rice dishes, and Indian street food we could get our hands on, but surprisingly, it was a breakfast food that really got our attention.

 As soon as we got the chance, we learned how to make Masala dosa during a cooking course we took in Kerala and we didn’t do too bad a job, although it just didn’t match up to the mouth-watering ones the street stalls serve up.
 With filling or without, rolled up or served flat, hot or cold, day or night, I highly recommend trying it if you get the chance.